NethermindEth/Forta-Agents/Benqi-Agents/Delegation-Monitor/README.md

 There are no transactions including delegate votes on QI contract.
 We have deployed a PoC contract to emit the monitored events.
 The agent behaviour can be verified with the following test transactions (Avalanche Testnet):

 > note that `provideHandleTransaction` inputs in the default export of `agent.ts` need to be changed to use `util.TEST_QI_CONTRACT` instead of `QI_CONTRACT`.
-> The agent behaviour can be verified with the following transactions:
+> The bot behaviour can be verified with the following transactions:

 - 0x712b53c81428662ed906b1571831f2865cd79a7c2d9514551199f45c0469b3fb(1 findings)
 - 0x194b328faf28f652179af93ed9c51944289d64750a93847977a5e4f9d86a4bf1(1 findings)